 You can make choices about your lifestyle that will help you feel better physically and emotionally when managing lung cancer.
 Your health needs will change over time but protecting your lungs, eating right, exercising and managing your stress should always be priorities.
-Here are three ways to stay healthy with lung cancer:

 1. Protect Your Lungs

 Make sure your lungs aren't being stressed any more than they need to be.
 If you smoke, quit smoking.
 Avoid second hand smoke and going outside when the air quality is poor.
 Ask people not to smoke near you at work and at home.
 Avoid social activities that will expose you to secondhand smoke.
 Quitting smoking makes a positive difference in your risk for lung cancer and ability to heal after lung cancer treatment.
 Get expert advice for how to stop smoking.

 2. Take Care of Your Body